tyler-ruff/blazed-dev/content/en/contributing.md

 ---

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [blazed.city](https://blazed.city/).
+Any contribution you make will be reflected on the project.

-Read our [Code of Conduct](code-of-conduct) to keep our community approachable and respectable.
+Read our [Code of Conduct](/code-of-conduct) to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.